PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Year2/BlockD/README.md

 # Week 6-7 - Model Deployment and Monitoring (ILO 6)

 Weeks 6 and 7 will focus on model deployment and monitoring.
-You use what you have learnt to deploy and monitor your model in the cloud.
+You will learn how to deploy your model to a cloud platform.
+You will then use what you have learnt to deploy and monitor your model in the cloud.

 ### Suggested Learning Modules
 - [Azure Machine Learning II](../../Study%20Content/MLOps%20II/15.%20Azure%20Machine%20Learning%20II.html)